 Stay connected with Wi-Fi Calling

-Talk and text using Wi-Fi in the U.S. and in most international destinations.
-Set it up to use when you need it.
+Talk and text using Wi-Fi in the U.S. and most international destinations.

 What to know about Wi-Fi Calling